 At the initial meeting, students will be asked to complete the Registration Form for Disability Services to disclose their specific limitations and requested accommodations, which can include auxiliary aids or academic adjustments or services.
 Students will be asked to provide medical documentation from a healthcare professional of the need for accommodations.
 Students are encouraged to request accommodations and provide the required documentation at least one month prior to beginning classes for the first time in order to allow time for the request to be evaluated appropriately and for the accommodation to be arranged.
 Classroom accommodations are not retroactive and are effective upon the instructor(s) receipt of the approved accommodation letter.

-The request for accommodations is considered complete once the student submits the Registration Form for Disability Services and the medical documentation to the Director of Student Affairs (Main Campus/Parkside, Pittsburgh campuses & Online), the Dean of Academic and Student Services (Asheville Campus), and the Director of Student Success (Atlanta, Indianapolis, Nashville, & Orlando campuses.
+The request for accommodations is considered complete once the student submits the Registration Form for Disability Services and the medical documentation to the Disability Services Coordinator (contact information listed above).
 A decision to grant or deny requested accommodation(s) will be provided to the student in writing within two (2) weeks of the completed request or as soon as possible following the date of the request.

 In the case of denials of accommodation(s), the written notice will explain the reason(s) for the denial and the procedures for appealing such decisions.
 Denial of auxiliary aids, academic adjustments, or other aids or services will not occur without consideration by the College of at least the following factors: (a) the extent of the student’s disability; (b) the student’s prior use of auxiliary aids; (c) the nature and complexity of program content and the modes through which course content is presented; and (d) whether the requested adjustment, aid or service would effectively accommodate the student’s disability in the context for which it is requested.

-Once an accommodation is approved, Director of Student Affairs (Main Campus/Parkside, Pittsburgh campuses & Online), the Dean of Academic and Student Services (Asheville Campus), and the Director of Student Success (Atlanta, Indianapolis, Nashville, & Orlando campuses) will provide an accommodation letter to each of the student’s instructors as soon as possible and within one (1) business day of the accommodation approval if the quarter is already in session or by the first day of the quarter if classes have not commenced.
+Once an accommodation is approved, Disability Services Coordinator (contact information listed above) will provide an accommodation letter to each of the student’s instructors as soon as possible and within one (1) business day of the accommodation approval if the quarter is already in session or by the first day of the quarter if classes have not commenced.
 When an accommodation is approved, the official listed above at the associated campus will inform the student in writing.
-In each subsequent quarter, students must submit a request for continued services to the (Main Campus/Parkside, Pittsburgh campuses & Online), the Dean of Academic and Student Services (Asheville Campus), and the Director of Student Success (Atlanta, Indianapolis, Nashville, & Orlando campuses) prior to the beginning of the quarter.
+In each subsequent quarter, students must submit a request for continued services to the Disability Services Coordinator (contact information listed above) prior to the beginning of the quarter.

 Appeal of Accommodation Decision

 Students have the right to appeal an accommodation request denial.
-Within ten (10) business days after the initial accommodation decision, students must submit a request in writing outlining how the requested accommodation relates to his/her disability in an educational capacity to the Vice Chancellor of Student Services, 3904 Lonas Drive, Knoxville, TN 37909, Phone: 865-293-4563.
-The Vice Chancellor of Student Services will review the request and send a decision in writing to the student within seven (7) business days of the student’s request.
+Within ten (10) business days after the initial accommodation decision, students must submit a request in writing outlining how the requested accommodation relates to his/her disability in an educational capacity to the Executive Director of Institutional Student Affairs, 3904 Lonas Drive, Knoxville, TN 37909, Phone: 865-392-4733.
+The Executive Director of Institutional Student Affairs will review the request and send a decision in writing to the student within seven (7) business days of the student’s request.

 Should the student wish to continue the appeal process once a decision has been received, then the student can appeal to the Vice Chancellor of Institutional Advancement and Effectiveness.
 Within seven (7) business days of the receipt of the decision, students must submit a request in writing outlining how the requested accommodation relates to his/her disability in an educational capacity to the Vice Chancellor of Institutional Advancement and Effectiveness, 3904 Lonas Drive, Knoxville, TN 37909, Phone: 865-251-1800.
 Following review of the request, a decision in writing will be sent to the student within seven (7) business days of receipt of the request.
 The decision of the Vice Chancellor of Institutional Advancement and Effectiveness is final and cannot be appealed.